Last updated: April 1, 2021

 - The hours worked by the employee

-- The hours worked at overtime rate(s)
+- The hours worked by the employee at the overtime wage rate(s)

-- The amount and purpose of each deduction
+- The amount and purpose of each deduction from the employee's wages

 - The employee's gross and net wages